fenwick67/node-ez-tv/README.md

 ##Details
 Uses VLC, or automatically uses OMXPlayer on Raspberry Pi.
 Plays shows based on a custom schedule you create.
 Schedules can be as complex or as simple as you want.
-Plays random "commercials" (files you specify) in-between scheduled shows Works on or offline
+Plays random "commercials" (files you specify) in-between scheduled shows.
+Works on or offline.
-Gives you a simple schedule timeline on the local web
+Shows you a simple guide on the local web.

 ## Setup
 * Install nodejs, of course